gsmafra/py-aasp-casa/README.md

 # py-aasp-casa
-Simple framework to work with the IEEE AASP CASA Challenge dataset
+Simple framework to work with the IEEE AASP CASA Challenge dataset in Python

 Download the scripts and run setup.py, it will download the database from the official website of the challenge, reorganize with different folders for each class and downsample everything to mono / 8kHz